splunk/observability-workshop/content/en/synthetics/1-real-browser-test/4-edit-test-settings.md

   - **Locations**: The locations where the test will run from.
   - **Device**: Emulate different devices and connection speeds.
 Also, the viewport will be adjusted to match the chosen device.
   - **Frequency**: How often the test will run.
-  - **Round-robin**: If multiple locations are selected, the test will run from each location in a round-robin fashion.
+  - **Round-robin**: If multiple locations are selected, the test will run from one location at a time, rather than all locations at once.
   - **Active**: Set the test to active or inactive.

 ![Return to Test](../../img/return-to-test.png)